syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio/Add-References.md

 Syncfusion® Spreadsheet Editor SDK Reference Manager is an Add-In for WinForms and WPF application.
 It adds the Syncfusion<sup style="font-size:70%">&reg;</sup> Spreadsheet Editor SDK assembly reference to the project, either from the GAC location or Essential Studio<sup style="font-size:70%">&reg;</sup> installed location.
 It can also migrate the projects that contain the old versions of the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly reference to newer or specific versions of the Syncfusion<sup style="font-size:70%">&reg;</sup> assembly reference.

-N> This Syncfusion® Spreadsheet Editor SDK Reference Manager can be applied to a project for Syncfusion<sup style="font-size:70%">&reg;</sup> assembly version 32.1.19 and later.
+N> This Syncfusion® Spreadsheet Editor SDK Reference Manager can be applied to a project for Syncfusion® assembly version 32.1.19 and later.

 Follow the given steps to add the Syncfusion® Spreadsheet Editor SDK Reference Manager in Visual Studio:

-> Before use the Syncfusion® Spreadsheet Editor SDK Reference Manager, check whether the **Syncfusion® Spreadsheet Editor SDK Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.If this extension not installed, please install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/extension/spreadsheeteditor-sdk-extension/visual-studio/download-and-installation/) help topic.
+> Before using the Syncfusion® Spreadsheet Editor SDK Reference Manager, check whether the **Syncfusion® Spreadsheet Editor SDK Extension - Syncfusion®** is installed or not in the Visual Studio Extension Manager by clicking **Extensions -> Manage Extensions -> Installed** for Visual Studio 2022 or later.
+If this extension is not installed, please install the extension by following the steps in the [download and installation](download-and-installation) help topic.

 1. Open a new or existing **WinForms** or **WPF** application.